Definition of Windows Safe Mode: what is it and when to use it

-Windows Safe Mode is a diagnostic Windows mode which helps to fix the majority of computer problems.
+Windows Safe Mode is a diagnostic Windows environment which starts the operating system only with essential services, programs and drivers.
 Booting in this mode is a typical step before troubleshooting security related problems, remove viruses, fix errors and other issues.

 Booting Windows in Safe Mode starts the operating system with a limited set of programs, drivers and services.
 If the error does not occur in the secure mode, it means that the problem is not caused by default Windows programs, devices or settings.
 For this reason, booting in this mode is often used when fixing common errors such as Your PC ran into a problem and needs to restart or Video_Scheduler_Internal_Error.